neovide/neovide/website/docs/configuration.md

 starts.
 Possible values: _light_, _dark_, _auto_.
 On systems that support it, _auto_ will mirror the system theme, and will update `background` when the system theme changes.

+**Unreleased yet.**

+**NOTE:** The meaning of the setting has changed in 0.16.0.
+The default value of the Neovim [`background`](https://neovim.io/doc/user/options.html#'background') option is now always automatically set, and updates according to the system theme, as long as the user has not set it to something else.

+Sets the theme of the Neovide window on systems that supports it.

+- `auto` - Use the system theme
+- `light` - Set the window theme to light
+- `dark` - Set the window theme to dark
+- `bg_color` - Determine window theme from the Neovide normal/background color

+`bg`, which would mirror the Neovim background option is not supported yet, due to technical challenges.
+If you need that now it's best to set both `neovide_theme` and `background` to the same.

+The default is `auto`, except when using `--frame transparent` on macOS to preserve the old visual look with that configuration.

+Supported platforms:

+- Windows
+- MacOS
+- Linux Wayland with client-side decorations (Most notably Gnome)

 #### Layer grouping

 VimScript: